GRASS logo

 EXAMPLE

 The first two examples use the MODIS Land Surface Temperature mapset.
-First download the North Caroline sample data set from this link.
+First download the North Carolina sample data set from this link.
 Unzip the sample GRASS GIS dataset to a convenient location on your computer.
-Next, download the MODIS mapset (link) and unzip this in the NC location of the NC database.
+Next, download the MODIS LST mapset and unzip it within the NC project.
 Now, open the mapset in GRASS GIS.

 Example 1